Ashrit-Yarava/Piano/README.md

 # Music Keyboard
- Turn the keyboard into a piano.
+> Turn the keyboard into a piano.

+## Features

+* Supports all 7 octaves on the standard piano.
+* simple switching between octaves.
+* Play with both left and right hand at once.